Neurodiversity

 • Identifying coping strategies that make sense to you, which may or may not diverge from standard counselling recommendations.

-• Creating space for deep dives about special interests, understanding that this is a valid form of connection with your counsellor, as well as being a major contributor to self-worth and purpose.
+• Creating space for deep dives about special interests (SPINs), understanding that this is a valid form of connection with your counsellor, as well as being a major contributor to self-worth and purpose.

-• Exploring specialized topics such as masking/unmasking, meltdowns, burnout, shutdowns/overwhelm, inattention, social breaks, sensitivity, hyperfocus, personalized routines, stimming, creativity, socializing authentically, examining social expectations, societal ableism, internalized ableism, anxiety/phobias.
+• Exploring specialized topics such as masking/unmasking, meltdowns, burnout, emotional safety, rejection sensitivity, shutdowns/overwhelm, inattention, social breaks, radical downtime, sensitivity, hyperfocus, personalized routines, stimming, creativity, socializing authentically, examining social expectations, societal ableism, internalized ableism, anxiety/phobias.

 Accommodations to the Therapy Space

-Whether it is an office, video and phone session, clients choose what format works the best for them and it is common to have to modify further.
+Whether it is an office, video or phone session, clients choose what format works the best for them and it is common to have to modify further.
 Examples of this could include:

 • Turning away from the counsellor or webcam if eye contact is stressful or overwhelming.

-• Turning off video or substituting with phone appointments if visuals are too distracting or intense.
+• Turning off video or substituting with phone appointments if visuals are too distracting or intense, or you just prefer it!

 • Freedom to stim in session without it being perceived as weird.